ManuelBuenAbad/graphare/README.md

 Using the code
 --------------

-You can use `GraPhaRe` freely, provided that in any resulting publications you cite the paper [Buen-Abad, Chang, Hook (2022)](https://arxiv.org/abs/2212.xxxxx).
+You can use `GraPhaRe` freely, provided that in any resulting publications you cite the paper [Buen-Abad, Chang, Hook (2023)](https://arxiv.org/abs/2305.09712).

 The BibTeX entry for the paper is:

-    @article{Buen-Abad:2212abc,
+    @article{Buen-Abad:2023qnt,
-		author = "Buen-Abad, Manuel A. and Chang, Jae Hyeok and Hook, Anson", title = "{Gravitational Waves from Reheating}",
+    author = "Buen-Abad, Manuel A. and Chang, Jae Hyeok and Hook, Anson", title = "{Gravitational Wave Signatures of Reheating}", eprint = "2305.09712",
-		eprint = "2212.xxxxx",
     archivePrefix = "arXiv",
     primaryClass = "hep-ph",
-		doi = "???",
-		journal = "???",
-		volume = "?",
-		number = "?",
-		pages = "??",
+    month = "5",
-		year = "2022"
+    year = "2023"
     }